 Remote businesses have more hiring options.

 The prospective employee pool doesn’t rely on local talent with a remote business.
-96% of people in a recent FlexJobs survey want to work remotely.
 Work-life balance is crucial for employees.
 When you start a remote company, you’re creating opportunities for people who’re excited and ready to help you grow your business who wouldn’t have the chance if you could only hire local employees.

 Improved quality of life

-The number one reason people start their own business is to be their own boss and what’s great about being your own boss is the freedom.
+One reason people start their own business is to be their own boss and what’s great about being your own boss is the freedom.
+Digital nomads are certainly a good example of this, but they are not the only ones seeing the benefits of remote work.

 A remote business offers a flexible schedule that can help you make the most of your life.